TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 Determining the [meaning](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/basic-concepts.md#781-general) of a *namespace_or_type_name* is changed as follow.

-* If type is a *generic_inferred*, then we resolves the identifier in the same manner except ignoring arity of type parameters (Type of arity 0 is ignored).
+* If a type is a *generic_inferred*, then we resolve the identifier in the same manner except ignoring the arity of type parameters (Types of arity 0 is ignored).
 If there is an ambiguity in the current scope, a compilation-time error occurs.
   > Example
   >